 Crikey grapevine, the latest tips and rumours …

 hears pilots have just voted down the EBA's proposed working conditions after a year of negotiations.
 "Is the good-feel vibe wearing off?" asks our mole.
 Another insider said the Virgin Independent Pilots Association was not happy with the proposed EBA as some issues were not addressed, some parts of the document were not complete, and there was a feeling that management had rushed through last-minute changes.

 Apparently VIPA (which is, enticingly, pronounced "viper") plans to go back to the pilots to outline these concerns and discuss where to go next.
 Know more about the pilots' concerns?
-Drop us a line.
+Drop us a line

 We asked new-ish editor Lauren Martin about the redesign, and she said it was still on -- "we hope to have the first improvements released within the next month".
 Martin said she looked forward to receiving feedback then.
 No word from Martin on whether the left-to-right screen will survive.

 foreign editor Greg Sheridan provide evidence for his assertion that "many in the ABC support totalitarianism".
 Campbell’s crusade rolls on: he rang Sheridan yesterday morning and left a voice message, but has yet to hear back.
 Surely Sheridan -- whom Campbell slammed yesterday as a "seat-polishing Suharto apologist" -- isn’t running scared from a debate?If the tête-à-tête eventuates, we’ll let you know.
 Campbell is documenting the stoush in real time on Twitter:

 Bipolar.
 We've heard a claim that a senior -- and successful -- political figure has bipolar disorder (formerly called manic depression).
 As our source notes, that's certainly no basis on which to criticise someone.
 The increasing willingness of political figures to speak out about their mental health problems -- think Andrew Robb and former WA premier Geoff Gallop's experiences with depression -- goes some way towards greater understanding and acceptance of mental health issues.